sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 7) **The application could not create a tunnel to the server "127.0.0.1:55517".**

+8) **None of the requested encryption algorithms are supported by both peers: xxx.**

 Here are examples of each of the above problems:

 1) The application could not log on to the server "Linux-1:333".
 No server is available at that port on that machine.

    For this error, either the 'iomhost' or 'iomport' you've specified aren't right, or the server isn't up and available to be connected to.
    You may have specified the host or port for the metadata server instead of the host of the object spawner and port for theworkspace server.

 .. code-block:: ipython3